Orolia2s/libo2s/doc/coding_conventions.md

 While any inclusion order would do, going from most to least specific has an advantage:
-If someone were to write a header like `o2s/array.h`, using the type `bool` but forgetting to include `stdbool.h`, then if all source files that include `o2s/array.h` also include (directly or no) `stdbool.h` above, then the omission will go unnoticed.
+If someone were to write a header like `o2s/array.h`, using the type `bool` but forgetting to include `stdbool.h`, then as long as all source files that include `o2s/array.h` also include (directly or not) `stdbool.h` above, the omission would remain unnoticed.

 So the convention here is something like :